lttng/lttng-scope/README.md

   stable platform.
 To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

-* `-Dskip-automated-ui-tests`

-  Skips the automated UI integration tests.
-Not required when using `-Dmaven.test.skip=true`, which already skips all the tests.

 * `-Pctf-grammar`

   Re-compiles the CTF grammar files.
 This should be enabled if you modify the